tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_1.md

 “Oh, this is Amber, by the way, our secretary at the agency,” I introduce Amber, breaking back into English.
 She waves shyly, a small “Chào” (Hello) escaping her lips.

 While Amber distracts my parents, I slip into the living room.
-An aromatic blend of my mother's cooking and the incense from the altar dedicated to deceased relatives greets us, intertwining the essences of life and death in a poignant embrace.

 I scan the room.
 The familiar hum of conversation and the warm amber light embrace me.
 Older relatives sit on one side, their conversations a flowing river of lyrical Vietnamese.
 Their laughter, accompanying a game of Tien Len, merges with the gentle clink of teacups.